afrind/warp-draft/draft-ietf-moq-transport.md

 Fields common to all Fetch Types:

-* Subscription ID: The Subscription ID identifies a given fetch request.
-Subscription ID is a variable length integer that MUST be unique and monotonically increasing within a session.
+* Subscription ID: The Subscriber-Chosen Subscription ID for this fetch request.
+  See {{subscription-identifiers}}.

 * Subscriber Priority: Specifies the priority of a fetch request relative to other subscriptions or fetches in the same session.
 Lower numbers get higher